diogopereiradev/diogopereiradev/README.md

   <h1>About me</h1>
   <p align="left">
      My name is Diogo, I'm 16 years old and I'm a
-     <strong>Fullstack Web Developer</strong>, I have 2 years of ex
+     <strong>Fullstack Web Developer</strong>, I have 2 years of experience
-     perience with studies and I currently do freelance work.
+    with studies and I currently do freelance work.
   </p>
   <p align="left">
     :maple_leaf: